Texas slave insurrection panic of 1860

 The Texas slave insurrection panic of 1860, also known as the Texas Troubles, was a moral panic or mass hysteria and a resulting massacre in North and East Texas.
-Vigilantes killed an estimated 30 to 100 people who they claimed were planning a conspiracy of coordinated arson and slave rebellion.
+Vigilantes killed an estimated 30 to 100 people whom they claimed had been planning a conspiracy of coordinated arson and slave rebellion.
 Law-enforcement agencies stepped aside to allow extrajudicial killing of Black Texans and of white people thought to be abolitionists.
-Historians consider the conspiracy to have been imaginary as little evidence of arson or rebellion was ever produced.
+Historians consider the conspiracy to have been imaginary as almost no evidence of arson or rebellion was ever produced.

 Popular attribution of the conspiracy to the supporters of Abraham Lincoln contributed to Southern secession from the Union upon Lincoln's election later in 1860, and thus to the American Civil War.

 Background

 Panic about slave rebellion was common among white people throughout the antebellum South.
 Although organized rebellions were rare, occasional real examples such as Nat Turner's slave rebellion added to the apprehension that lead to panics over imagined rebellions.
 The population of slaves in Texas more than tripled in the decade leading up to 1860.
 Southerners were particularly fearful that the growing abolitionist movement would attempt to organize rebellion.

 Local Texas governments expelled their Tejano or Mexican population because they believed Tejanos were unsupportive of slavery.
 Uvalde passed a law that Mexicans could not even pass through the county without a permit in 1857.
 Tejanos were murdered in the Cart War and numerous other attacks.
 Texans also attacked abolitionist ministers, particularly following John Brown's raid on Harpers Ferry in 1859.
 A book burning targeted textbooks that vigilantes in Palestine, Texas considered an abolitionist conspiracy.